MicrosoftDocs/visualstudio-docs/docs/vsto/actions-pane-overview.md

  [!INCLUDE[appliesto_alldoc](../vsto/includes/appliesto-alldoc-md.md)]

  You can create an actions pane only in a document-level customization for Word or Excel.
-You cannot create an actions pane in a VSTO Add-in.
+You cannot create an actions pane in an VSTO Add-in.
 For more information, see [Features available by Office application and project type](../vsto/features-available-by-office-application-and-project-type.md).

 > [!NOTE]
 >  The actions pane differs from custom task panes.
 Custom task panes are associated with the application, not a specific document.
 You can create custom task panes in VSTO Add-ins for some Microsoft Office applications.
 For more information, see [Custom task panes](../vsto/custom-task-panes.md).